tracim/tracim/CONTRIBUTING.md

 Then, you will be able to notice the automatic checks when running `git commit`.

 Note: the pre-commit hook requires Python 3.6 or later to work.

-### More Information
-- see [backend/README.md](backend/README.txt) for more information about formatting checks work for the backend.